DOFLinx/docs/docs/parameters/11_The_Parameters.md

 Not setting a value or setting it to nothing means the INI files are to be located in the same folder as DOFLinx.exe

+## `PATH_LINX=`

+As above, the path for LINX files used for the more generic emulator link.
+Currently used for Pinball M and Infected Mushroom Pinball

+## `PATH_LINX_B2S=`

+As above, path for LINX based B2S files.
+Place your Pinball M active back glasses here.

 ## `PATH_MAME=`

 The path to locate MAME files in.
 This value can be set via a real-time